 The long-term advantages of an organized system are plenty.

 7. Use credentialing software

 Leveraging automation for your office can prove useful here.
-Such a software handles reminders, keeps track of expiration dates and digitally gathers data to store it for credentialing.
+Such software handles reminders, keeps track of expiration dates, and digitally gathers data to store it for credentialing.

-It has tools to speed up turnaround time for application, contracting, primary source verification and more.
-Of course, this will entail cost of installation of such a system and require your staff to be trained for it.
+It has tools to speed up turnaround time for application, contracting, primary source verification, and more.
+Of course, this will entail the cost of the installation of such a system and require your staff to be training for it.

 8. Outsource to a third-party agency